decentraland/godot-explorer/godot/addons/godotopenxrvendors/GodotOpenXRVendors_CHANGES.md

 # Change history for the Godot OpenXR loaders asset

+## 2.0.4
+- Fix misc crash when reloading project on Godot 4.3
+- Fix issue with only the first permission being requested

 ## 2.0.3
 - Migrate the export scripts from gdscript to C++ via gdextension
 - Manually request eye tracking permission if it's included in the app manifest